Enhancing Global Competitiveness: Two Pillars for Flow and Quality

 From R3,50 to the Sky

-Presenter: Webster Kushata, Owner and Chief Dreaming Officer at Nzum Nzum Group
+Presenter: Webster Kushata, Owner and Chief Dreaming Officer, Nzum Nzum Group

 Presenter: Timothy London, Senior Lecturer, Allan Gray Centre for Values Based Leadership, UCT Graduate School of Business